 Jeff Dinkins has worked in the Java Platform group for 20 years, and is currently the manager of the Java Core Libraries team.
 Previously he worked as a developer on the Swing and AWT teams, as well as managing the Java Media, Java 2D, Java DB, and I18n projects.
 Dinkins has led the Core Java Platform track for the past several years.

 Gerrit Grunwald is a software engineer with more than 10 years of experience in software development.
 He is a true believer in open source and has participated in popular projects including JFXtras.org as well as his own projects (TilesFX, Medusa, Enzo, SteelSeries Swing, SteelSeries Canvas).
-Grunwald blogs regularly at http://harmonic-code.org.
-He is an active member of the Java community, where he founded and leads the Java User Group Münster (Germany); he is a JavaOne Rockstar and Java Champion.
-He is a speaker at conferences and user groups internationally and writes for several magazines.
+Grunwald blogs regularly at harmonic-code.org.
+He is an active member of the Java community, and he founded and leads the Java user group in Münster (Germany).
+He is a JavaOne Rock Star and Java Champion, a speaker at conferences and user groups internationally, and he writes for several magazines.